CoBiG2/RAD_Tools/README.md

 ## bayenv2_results_miner.py

 A simple script to look mine the data files produced by Bayenv2.
-It will look for any SNPs which have a BF>=10 AND a spearman p-value < 0.05.
+It will look for any SNPs which have a BF>=10 AND a spearman p-value < 0.05 (these values can be changed in the source).

 ## filter_loci_by_vcf.py